What is the mission of the selection committee?

 Each member serves one three-year term.
 Terms of the first group of committee members were staggered to allow for an eventual rotation.
 A member selected to fill a partial term (e.g., replacing a member who must depart before finishing the term) may serve more than three years.

 Can a committee member be removed?
 If so, by whom and for what reasons?

-Will the selection committee members be compensated?
+Are the selection committee members compensated?

-Will the committee members travel to games to watch in person?
+Do the committee members travel to games to watch in person?

-What is the role of the chair?
+What is the role of the committee chair?

 What is the role of the College Football Playoff Executive Director and staff as it pertains to the selection committee operations?
 Is the executive director a voting member?

 The executive director does not have a vote, and the staff’s role is to provide support to the committee.
 The executive director and staff are responsible for the day-to-day business and administrative operations of the College Football Playoff itself, in keeping with the objectives established by the board of managers and management committee.

 The selection committee is an independent body that operates according to the objectives established by the board of managers and management committee.